ceford/cefjdemos-data-jdm-help-en/articles/tags/tags.md

 ## Description

-Used to view a list of existing Tags, edit current and create new Tags.
+The *Tags* page is used to view a list of existing Tags, edit current and create new Tags.

 ### Common Elements